puntonim/botte-monorepo/libs/public-clients/botte-dynamodb-client/README.md

  these 2 services) via a VPC Gateway Endpoint for free.
 So in the end: a Lambda in a VPC can connect to Botte DynamoDB interface by using a free VPC Gateway Endpoint and this Botte DynamoDB client.
+ See contabel project in patatrack-monorepo for the VPC setup.

 See top docstring in [dynamodb_client.py](botte_http_client/dynamodb_client.py).